Slavic Day and Night Goddesses in Folk Art

 To access this post, you must purchase Subscription.

-Phoenix of Elder Mountain – When personal web pages were new in the early 90s, you could find any goddess you wished, or many of their names on the web, and there were tens of thousands, Now, everything that was, is practically gone, people moved on, or web servers close down or women’s websites were […]
+Phoenix the Elder – When personal web pages were new in the early 90s, you could find any goddess you wished, as many of their names were on the web, and there were tens of thousands, Now, everything that was, is practically gone, and the commercial algorithms have taken over for web profits and social […]

 To access this post, you must purchase Subscription.

-Slavic Triple Goddess: Zwezda Dnierca, Zwezda Wieczorniaia, and Zwezda Polnoca
+Slavic Zwezda Dnierca, Zwezda Wieczorniaia, and Zwezda Polnoca

 The Zorya are the three Slavic Mythological Guardians (warrior) Goddesses, known as the Auroras.
 They guard and watch over the doomsday hounds (shadow people) who threaten to eat the constellations of the Great Bear and the Little Bear (Ursa Major & Minor).
 If the chain breaks loose, the earth’s time is said to come to […]